Ninja

-A ninja (/'nIn.dZ@/, /ja/), shinobi no mono (/ja/) or shinobi (/ja/) was a spy and infiltrator in pre-modern Japan.
+A ninja (忍者), shinobi no mono (忍の者) or shinobi (忍び) was a spy and infiltrator in pre-modern Japan.
 Antecedents may have existed as early as the 12th century.
-There is little evidence that they were assassins.
+Despite popular belief, there is little evidence that ninja were assassins.

-In the unrest of the Sengoku period, jizamurai families, that is, elite peasant-warriors, in Iga Province and the adjacent Kōka District formed ikki – "revolts" or "leagues" – as a means of self-defense.
+In the unrest of the Sengoku period, the jizamurai, peasant-warriors in Iga Province and the adjacent Kōka District, formed ikki – "revolts" or "leagues" – as a means of self-defense.
 They became known for their military activities in the nearby regions and sold their services as mercenaries and spies.
-Following the Tokugawa shogunate in the 17th century, the ninja faded into obscurity.
+Following the establishment of the Tokugawa shogunate in the 17th century, the ninja faded into obscurity.

-By the time of the Meiji Restoration (1868), shinobi had become a topic of popular imagination and mystery in Japan.
-Ninja figured prominently in legend and folklore, where they were associated with legendary abilities such as invisibility, walking on water, and control over natural elements.
-Much of their perception in popular culture is based on such legends and folklore, as opposed to the covert actors of the Sengoku period.